2Emma-zhou/Work-Related/my-website/docs/Getting Started/Installing supOS.md

 - Uninstall the programme and clear all data.

-1. Switch to the bin directory under the supOS platform installation path.
+1. Switch to the bin directory under supOS installation path.

       `cd /home/supos/supos/opt/supos/bin`